 A diet high in bread is not suitable for cats.
 In fact, the cons of feeding it to our feline friends far outweigh the pros including:

 The bottom line is your cat can’t live on bread as it lacks the proper protein, vitamins, and minerals to sustain a healthy life.
-However, giving Fluffy a nibble of plain bread once-in-awhile is perfectly fine, just be sure to watch out for any of those toxic additives.
+However, giving a cat small amounts of plain bread once-in-awhile is perfectly fine, just be sure to watch out for any of those toxic additives.
 If you’re a baker that loves fresh bread, put the rising dough well out of reach of your curious cat to avoid a trip to the vet’s office.
 Our post Can Cats Eat That contains more information on how cats tolerate different human foods.